remix-run/remix/docs/tutorials/jokes.md

 ## Deployment

 I feel pretty great about the user experience we've created here.
 So let's get this thing deployed!
 With Remix you have a lot of options for deployment.
 When you ran `npx create-remix@latest` at the start of this tutorial, there were several options given to you.
-Because the tutorial we've built relies on Node.js (`bcrypt`), we're going to deploy to one of our favorite hosting providers: [Fly.io](https://fly.io).
+Because the tutorial we've built relies on Node.js (`prisma`), we're going to deploy to one of our favorite hosting providers: [Fly.io](https://fly.io).

 <docs-error>Note, deploying to fly with a sqlite database is going to cost a little bit of money: A couple bucks per month you have it running.</docs-error>